Defining SQL Queries

 The methods generated are:

-publish_blog(conn, userid: int, title: str, content: str) -> int:
+def new_blog(conn, userid: int, title: str, content: str) -> int:

-remove_blog(conn, blogid: int) -> int:
+def remove_blog(conn, blogid: int) -> int:

 Each can be called to alter the database, and returns the number of affected rows if available.

 <!
-Insert/Update/Delete Returning
+Insert/Update/Delete Implicit Returning

-As recent version of SQLite do support the returning clause, forget about this, use the clause explicitely and treat the whole command as a standard select with the empty operator (relation), or ^ (tuple), or $ (scalar).
+As recent version of SQLite do support the returning clause, simply forget about this, use the clause explicitely and treat the whole command as a standard select with the empty operator (relation), or ^ (tuple), or $ (scalar).

--- name: publish_blog<!
+-- name: publish-a-blog<!

-insert into blogs(userid, title, content) values (:userid, :title, :content);
+insert into blogs(userid, title, content)

 Executing this query in python will return the blogid of the inserted row.

-blogid = queries.publish_blog(conn, userid=1, title="Hi", content="blah blah.")
+blogid = queries.publish_a_blog(conn, userid=1, title="Hi", content="blah blah.")

 *!
 Insert/Update/Delete Many